Resisting Collusion & Motivating Change: Working with Men who use Intimate Partner Violence

 About event organiser

-Ada Conroy and Kelly Finch are Family Violence Training, Framework and Groupwork Specialists.
+Anchor Collective (Ada Conroy and Kelly Finch) are Family Violence Training, Framework and Groupwork Specialists.
 Both bring 20+ years of experience in the family violence sector, including as Men’s Behaviour Change Facilitators, as well as working with victim survivors across the continuum of family violence response, from crisis support through to recovery.

 Event information